 Forward-Looking Statements Disclaimer Statement

 This news release contains forward-looking statements that are based upon current expectations or beliefs, as well as a number of assumptions about future events.
 Although we believe that the expectations reflected in the forward-looking statements and the assumptions upon which they are based are reasonable, we can give no assurance that such expectations and assumptions will prove to be correct.
 Forward-looking statements are generally identifiable by the use of words like “may,” “will,” “should,” “could,” “expect,” “anticipate,” “estimate,” “believe,” “intend” or “project,” or the negative of these words or other variations on these words or comparable terminology.
-To the extent that statements in this news release are not strictly historical, including, without limitation, statements as to our ability to improve the outcomes of cancer patients, the success of the UT Southwestern Medical Center study and its ability to meet its objectives, our ability to further validate our liquid biopsy technology, and our ability to increase the clinical adoption of our testing services, such statements are forward-looking, and are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+To the extent that statements in this news release are not strictly historical, including, without limitation, statements as to our ability to identify specific clinical conditions or improve the outcomes of cancer patients, the utility and effectiveness of our intellectual property protections, the financial impact of new contracts, and our ability to increase the number of products or services provided or the value of the Company, such statements are forward-looking, and are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 The reader is cautioned not to put undue reliance on these forward-looking statements, as these statements are subject to numerous risk factors as set forth in our Securities and Exchange Commission (SEC) filings.
 The effects of such risks and uncertainties could cause actual results to differ materially from the forward-looking statements contained in this news release.
 We do not plan to update any such forward-looking statements and expressly disclaim any duty to update the information contained in this press release except as required by law.
 Readers are advised to review our filings with the SEC at www.sec.gov